 - Magnificent curtain of cascading water

-Glorious lowland forest walk through mixed beech / podocarp forest.
+Embark on a glorious lowland forest walk through mixed beech / podocarp forest.
 The dappled light filtering through the beech creates shady spots on hot summer days.
-Coal Creek waterfall is a wide cascade 7 metre drop.
+Coal Creek waterfall is a wide tiered 7 metre drop.
 It is a curtain waterfall and flows throughout the year although at the end of summer flow can be diminished.
 The falls are approached from the top with an inviting bench to sit on and soak up the view of the waterfall.
 Steps to the base of the waterfall are slippery due to the misting spray, care is needed.
-This is a very accessible waterfall as you are parked in a cul de sac in the small town of Runanga.
-For further information check Coal Creek Track – West Coast.
+This is a very accessible waterfall and is designated a short walk.

 - Length: 3.6 km (return)